Riso-stratifications and a tree invariant: introduction

 Note that we do not know whether a riso-stratification is always a Verdier stratification, and we rather believe that this is not the case. \item To any closed subscheme $\bX$ of the affine space $\mathbb A^n$, we associate an \emph{algebraic riso-stratification} (Definition~\ref{defn:alg:riso}), which captures information about the non-reduced structure of $\bX$ (see Example~\ref{ex:nonred}).
-When $\bX$ is reduced, we do not know whether it captures more information than the riso-stratification of the set $\bX(K)$ for $K$ algebraically closed of characteristic $0$. \item Riso-triviality and existence of a risometry in $K$ restricts well to suitable subfields $K_0 \subseteq K$ (Proposition~\ref{prop:fields}).
-While this would certainly be false for arbitrary subsets of $K^n$, it works for definable sets in almost the same generality as the Riso-Triviality Theorem, namely for $1$-h-minimal structures satisfying an additional technical assumption stated in Hypothesis~\ref{hyp:RFlin}.
-(This assumption ensures that induction over the riso-tree works particularly well.) \item The result that risometries preserve motivic measure (Proposition~\ref{prop:presMeas}) is obtained under the same assumptions as Proposition~\ref{prop:fields}, together with the assumptions needed for motivic integration to exist (Hypothesis~\ref{hyp:mot:int}).
-We use the Cluckers--Loeser version of motivic integration.
-We also have a result about risometries preserving of motivic integrals (Proposition~\ref{prop:presInt}). \item Finally, we obtain the application to Poincaré series (Theorem~\ref{thm:poincare}), which we already mentioned above.
-We also give an example showing that this result would not hold if one would use a Verdier stratification instead of a riso-stratification (Example~\ref{exa:notVerdier}). \end{enumerate}
+When $\bX$ is reduced, we do not know whether it captures more information than the riso-stratification of the set $\bX(K)$ for $K$ algebraically closed of characteristic $0$. \item Riso-triviality in $K$ restricts well to suitable sub-fields $K_0 \subseteq K$: If $X \subseteq K^n$ is definable, then riso-triviality of $X$ on a ball $B \subseteq K^n$ implies the corresponding riso-triviality of $X \cap K_0^n$ on $B \cap K_0^n$ (Proposition~\ref{prop:fields}).
+A similar result also holds for existence of a risometry between two different definable sets.
+Note however that our proof of this does not work in the same generality as the results from Items~(\ref{it:rtt}) and (\ref{it:ret}), but require an additional technical assumption stated in Hypothesis~\ref{hyp:RFlin}, which ensures that induction over the riso-tree works particularly well. \item As mentioned before, risometries preserve motivic measure (Proposition~\ref{prop:presMeas}), and modulo some technicality, they also preserve motivic integrals (Proposition~\ref{prop:presInt}).
+Those results are obtained under the same assumptions as Proposition~\ref{prop:fields}, together with the assumptions needed for motivic integration to exist (Hypothesis~\ref{hyp:mot:int}).
+We use the Cluckers--Loeser version of motivic integration. \item Finally, we obtain the application to Poincaré series (Theorem~\ref{thm:poincare}), which we already mentioned above.
+We also give an example showing that this result would not hold if one would use an arbitrary Verdier stratification in place of the riso-stratification (Example~\ref{exa:notVerdier}). \end{enumerate}